Supercharge Legacy Manufacturing Equipment

 These part count radios are not the only option.
-Another option to light up legacy manufacturing equipment (literally) are the wireless tower lights Banner created.
+Another option to light up legacy manufacturing equipment (literally) is the wireless tower lights Banner created.

 They are designed to work with the DXM Gateway and replace your existing tower lights.
 The new lights are configured to transmit their color and status codes to the gateway which can be used to count cycles and track downtime.

 Banner also has photo eyes, temperature, and vibration sensors just about everything you would need to collect data on your equipment.